-What if you could go to a coffee shop, have your phone charged, and pay without taking your phone out of your pocket?
+What if you could go to a coffee shop, charge your phone, and pay without taking your phone out of your pocket?
 What if you could quickly pay without handing out cash while waiting in line at the cinema or the bus station?
 Or drive up to the gas pump and back out with fuel already paid?
 The consumer is all about never stopping, so making transactions convenient and seamless is essential.

-A Rapyd research report in 2020 revealed a growing trend where consumers are looking for cashless methods of payment.
-The pandemic has pushed more people towards adopting practices that do not require them to use card readers, key PINs, or touch screens, or even step out of their vehicles.
+A Rapyd research report in 2020 revealed a growing trend where consumers are looking for cashless payment methods.
+The pandemic has pushed more people towards adopting practices that do not require using card readers, key PINs, touch screens, or even stepping out of their vehicles.

 According to the same report, more than half of consumers are increasingly anxious about handling banknotes and coins.
 Instead of utilizing actual currency, 60% plan to use online and contactless payments.
 And almost a third are willing to see banknotes and coins phased out of circulation.

 This is no surprise, given how contactless methods make it faster, safer, and easier to operate.
 However, there must be a balance in using technology and collecting individual identities (or PII) so that privacy violations do not jeopardize security needs.

 Vulnerabilities in the network, such as spoofing and man-in-the-middle attacks, are routinely publicized by the media – committed by cybercriminals who get their hands on personal identifiable information.

 A lack of a reliable solution and an ever-increasing reliance on the internet have created an incredible and ongoing threat to everyone.